Body decoration, and tattoos in particular, is a wonderful way to share your history, triumphs, and feelings in a public way.

 In nature, nothing is perfect and everything is perfect.
 Trees can be contorted, bent in weird ways, and they're still beautiful.

 The mythology of the tree of life can be found in various religions, philosophies, histories, and cultures, and while its meaning and design vary, the general thought behind it is the same.
 This tree (also known as the sacred tree, the tree of knowledge, the tree of immortality, the world tree, or the cosmic tree) alludes to the interconnectedness of living things and serves as a metaphor for the idea that we all come from the same life source.

 The tree of life symbolizes immortality and eternity, knowledge and wisdom, strength and protection, abundance and growth, forgiveness and salvation.
 In many tattoos, the tree of life is drawn with its roots and branches intertwined in a circle.

 Cherry Blossom Tree Tattoos

 In Asian cultures, cherry blossoms are thought to symbolize feminine beauty.
 Because of this, and because it’s easier to have a simple cherry blossom bough instead of a whole tree, they are popular choices for women.

-It’s good to know, though, that to the Chinese, the cherry blossom tree is more about femininity and grace, while the Japanese see it as not just a symbol of womanhood but also as a symbol of life, as the tree itself displays its annual evolutions in a very showy way and in the spring, the blooms only last a few spectacular weeks.
+To the Chinese, the cherry blossom tree is more about femininity and grace.
+The Japanese see it as not just a symbol of womanhood but also as a symbol of life, as the tree itself displays its annual evolutions in a very showy way, and in the spring, the blooms only last a few spectacular weeks.